dhodgson615/Lambda-Calculus-Interpreter-C/README.md

 | Instructions retired         | 39,850,552,397 | 733,017,604,485 |             18.39x |      +1,739.42% |
 | Cycles elapsed               |  8,801,869,644 | 151,602,293,038 |             17.22x |      +1,622.39% |

-All of these benchmarks are from my M3 MacBook Air.
+All of these benchmarks are from my M3 MacBook Air for the input `"* 49 49"`.
 They're also outdated by a couple of versions.